How to Use External Images from Dropbox in Gatsby Blog?

 3. Modify the gatsby-node.js

-Finally, to keep the remotely hosted images as File
+Finally, to keep the remotely hosted images as File nodes in the GraphQL layer, use the createRemoteFileNode method from the gatsby-source-filesystem plugin.

 const { createRemoteFileNode } = require(`gatsby-source-filesystem`);